cloudgouger/cloudgouger/README.md

 ## Hi there 👋

-I like python and robots.
-I'm gonna learn swift and javascript. my goal in like is for people to give me money.
+I like programming and robots.
+I know python and some C/C++.
+I'm gonna learn swift and javascript. my goal in life is for people to give me money.